NREL/BuildingMOTIF/book/tutorials/simple-create-and-validate.md

 BLDG = Namespace('urn:bldg/')

 # Create the model!
-model = Model.create(BLDG, description="This is a test model for a simpel building")
+model = Model.create(BLDG, description="This is a test model for a simple building")

 # This will raise an exception if the namespace
 # is not syntactically valid